April 27, 28 and 29th, 2018

 Rules and Entry Procedures

-All entries will be judged by a team of judges on Thursday evening, Thursday evening, April 21st, 2016 beginning at 5 p.m.
+All entries will be judged by a team of judges on Thursday evening, April 27th, 2017 beginning at 5 p.m.
 No one is permitted in the judging area during judging (except for the judges and their assistants).
 All contest rules must be followed exactly and decisions of the judges are final.
 Contestants will be notified of the reason for any disqualification by the contest chair.
 Only pure Vermont maple syrup may be used in the preparation of any entry.

 Award of Merit